DATAMATH CALCULATOR MUSEUM

 reason is unknown.

-Dismantling this TI-1746 manufactured in March 1985 by Inventec Corporation in Taiwan is not too exciting, the printed circuit board (PCB) looks like most PCB's of simple four-banger calculators found in 1985.
+Dismantling this TI-1746 manufactured in March 1985 by Inventec Corporation in Taiwan is not too exciting, the printed circuit board (PCB) looks like most PCBs of simple four-banger calculators developed in the 80s.

 Don't miss the rare TI-10 Profit Guide sporting a similar housing with a 10 digit display and some financial functions.